Babylon 5 (franchise): Crusade

-The Lost Tales
+Babylon 5: The Lost Tales

-A new project set in Babylon 5 universe was announced by Straczynski at San Diego Comic Con 2006.
+A new project set in Babylon 5 universe was announced by Straczynski at San Diego Comic-Con in 2006.
 Babylon 5: The Lost Tales is a set of mini-stories featuring established characters from the series, released direct-to-DVD.
 Production of the first anthology of two stories, named collectively Voices in the Dark, commenced in November 2006 with Straczynski writing, producing, and directing.
 It was released July 31, 2007.
 In a Usenet post on September 5, 2007, Straczynski stated that Warner Bros. "are most pleased as sales have been several orders of magnitude beyond what they anticipated."

 On July 13, 2008, Straczynski revealed that he had no plans to continue The Lost Tales.
 He said that although the studio was interested in another disc, they wanted to budget the next installment similarly to the first.
 Citing his disappointment with the first release due to the low budget, Straczynski said he did not want to dilute Babylon 5's legacy with further sub-par stories.
 He stated that he would only return to the Babylon 5 universe if Warner Bros. wanted to do a large-budgeted cinema release.